 There are several online shops selling really expensive sidr honey.
 It reaches $200 for one kilo.
 There are also people selling it on ebay, but one cannot tell if it’s the real thing.

-Or, from Do’an Valley, in the valley of the Hadramaout desert, east of Yemen, the most famous sidr honey: Raw Yemeni Royal Sidr Honey of Do’an (500 gram) or from a different producer, Yemen Sidr Honey LLC: Pure Yemen Sidr Honey.
-Also available on Amazon.com
+Or, from Do’an Valley, in the valley of the Hadramaout desert, east of Yemen, the most famous sidr honey: Raw Yemeni Honey (Sidr, 285g) or from a different producer, Yemen Sidr Honey LLC: Pure Yemen Sidr Honey.
+Also available at Amazon.com (see picture below).

 Why is it that expensive?